mattermost/docs/source/configure/configuration-settings.rst

 **Local File System**: Files and images are stored in the specified local file directory.

-**Amazon S3**: Files and images are stored on Amazon S3 based on the provided access key, bucket and region fields.
+**Amazon S3**: Files and images are stored on Amazon S3 based on the provided access key, bucket, and region fields.
 The ``"amazons3"`` driver is compatible with MinIO (Beta) and Digital Ocean Spaces based on the provided access key, bucket, and region fields.

 Local Storage Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^